Solca (Karviná): History

 After the discovery of black coal in Karviná in 1776, many miners and workers came and settled there.
 The village developed quickly since then.
 In 1873 a château was built there by the Larisch family.
 In the surrounding park, the family chapel and tomb were built.
 In 1894-1897 a Neo-Renaissance Saint Henry church was constructed.
 The Viennese architect Cerny, inspired by the Basilica of Santa Croce in Florence, planned the church for the growing community and the new building was able to house 4,000 worshippers.

 According to the Austrian census of 1910 the village had 1,047 inhabitants, 1,021 of whom had permanent residence there.
 The census asked people for their native language, 819 (80.2%) were Polish-speaking and 165 (16.1%) were German-speaking.
 The most populous religious group were Roman Catholics with 930 (88.8%) followed by Protestants with 109 (10.4%).

 After the World War I, fall of Austria-Hungary, Polish–Czechoslovak War and division of Cieszyn Silesia, Solca contained within Karviná became a part of Czechoslovakia.
-In October 1938 as a part of Zaolzie it was annexed by Poland.
+In October 1938 as a part of Trans-Olza it was annexed by Poland.
 After German invasion of Poland in 1939, the area became a part of Nazi Germany until 1945.
 After the war, the 1920 borders were restored.

 Solca virtually disappeared, when the population moved to nearby towns and villages in the 1950s and 1960s, as Solca was extensively undermined due to the coal mining in the area.
 Communist authorities destroyed most of the buildings afterwards.
 The château was demolished in 1953, the church in 1960, the Larisch-Mönnich family tomb in 1985.